abhisheksharma1042/fight-songs-and-crime/README.md

 | `violent`                                                              | Probability of a student experiencing a `violent` crime over a period of 4 years  |
 | `property`                                                             | Probability of a student experiencing a `property` crime over a period of 4 years |

+#

+#

 # Interaction

-- Sorting data in ascending/descending order based on trope count
+- Sorting data in ascending/descending order based on trope count.
-- Brush selection can be changed to include all the data values or a subset which will be reflected on all charts
+- Brush selection can be changed to include all the data values or a subset which will be reflected on all charts.
-- Selection of a school highlights the school in all charts
+- Selection of a school highlights the school in all charts.
 - For the scatter plot hovering on a data point reveals the values associated with it annd higlights it.
+- Tropes can be added or removed from the heatmap.
+- Spotify links are playable.

+#

+# Conclusion

+I did not find any corelation between the crime and song data sets.
+Even though it seems on the surface that this conclusion isn't the most interesting but one could argue that this visualization is evidence for the lack of correlation.
+From my prespective the lack of correaltion is a positive.